Windrill/scene-GAN/README.md

 # Scenery-Video-GANs
 This Neural Network generates relatively realistic animations from scenic images.
 This repository includes the saved checkpoint files of the trained network and the model source code.
-Some examples of input and output pairs are stored in ./examples/
+Some examples outputs are stored in ./output/

 Network Parameters
 -------------------